Location: | Classroom: King 243 |

 Office Hours: | Available Online |

-Questions related to course content should be asked through Piazza.
+You are encouraged to use Piazza to ask questions related to course content.
 The advantage of Piazza is that I can address common questions in one location, rather than answering the same question multiple times via email.
-I also encourage you to respond to each others' questions on Piazza; this provides everyone with more timely responses and crafting an answer can help you to understand the material better.
+I also encourage you to respond to each other’s questions on Piazza; this provides everyone with more timely responses and crafting an answer can help you to understand the material better.
+You are not required to use Piazza to participate in this course.
+Piazza is a third party tool with no formal contract with JMU to legally ensure FERPA compliance.
+That said, it provides a convenient way to ask and answer course questions that don’t involve sensitive information.
 Please use email if you need to contact me directly.

 You are welcome to stop by my office any time, with the understanding that I may or may not be available outside of my posted office hours.
 If you need to meet with me outside of my posted hours, email me to make an appointment.